We've seen organisations rise to the challenge of supporting the majority of their employees working remotely from home.

 Tip: This makes it easy for those who manage a section on your intranet to keep track of what their content publishers are doing.
 Those with access can easily subscribe to articles (or a set of articles such as those published or updated within a team workspace), and be alerted whenever there is activity on the article e.g. comments, file uploads, status changes, tasks added and so on.
 Push notifications (email notification per action) can be sent to specific people.

 With the frequency of questions coming from employees across the business, using social tools to boost engagement and collaboration, such as through a social stream, is a helpful way for them to ask questions and receive responses, as well as post relevant information.
+It can be used to assist with everything from business related questions, to employee wellness and support programs.

 These social steams can be placed on the intranet homepage or on dedicated pages such as a COVID-19 page with a dedicated social steam to that topic.